 Unfortunately, self-intoxication is not a defense to the reckless element that is commonly charged in Domestic Violence Assault cases.

 Keep in mind that in Maine, the domestic violence laws are “gender-neutral”, which means that both men and women can be charged with a Domestic Violence Assault.
-Maine’s judicial system focuses on the course of conduct or the event that classifies as domestic violence assault, and not on whether the offender was a man.
+Maine’s judicial system focuses on the course of conduct or the event that classifies as domestic violence assault, and not the offender’s gender.

 Penalties for Domestic Violence Assault in Maine